aussie-ai-labs/aussie-ai-base/README.md

 This C++ code should compile on these platforms:

-- Linux - build using the Makefile
+- Linux - build using the Makefile ("make" and then "make test")
 - Microsoft Windows - build the project inside Microsoft Visual Studio (MSVS) IDE.
 - MacOS - sorry, you're on your own for now.